 - The Board is not obliged to consider late materials.
 Application for acceptance of late materials must be made at the beginning of the hearing.
 The acceptance of late materials will be at the discretion of the Board.
 In the event that late material is accepted, you must be prepared to provide at least five copies at the hearing.

 The appellant or the assessor may call an expert witness, i.e., a person who has specialized training and expertise in some or all of the issues in the hearing.
 If you plan to do this, please notify the Secretary, Board of Revision in advance of the hearing.

 The expert must be "qualified" before the Board will grant the person expert witness status.
 This will occur at the beginning of that witness’ testimony.

-The party calling the witness will get the witness to testify about his/her area of expertise, and then will ask the Board to accept the witness "... as an expert in ... ".
-The other party will then get an opportunity to cross-examine the witness on his/her expertise.
+The party calling the witness will get the witness to testify about their area of expertise,and then will ask the Board to accept the witness "... as an expert in ... ".
+The other party will then get an opportunity to cross-examine the witness on their expertise.
 Once that cross examination is complete, the Board will ask the other party if there is an objection to the acceptance of the witness as an expert.
 If there is an objection, the objections shall be outlined and the parties then can make argument on these points.

 The Board must then decide whether to accept the witness as an expert as requested by the party calling the witness (if appropriate, the Board might limit the description of expertise more narrowly than that put forward).